tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 not specified in this document.

-Similarly to proprietary keys in proxy definitions ({{proxy-proprietary-keys}}), a proprietary key in destination rule MUST contain exactly one underscore character ("_"), which separates the key name from a vendor-specific namespace.
+Similarly to proprietary keys in proxy definitions ({{proxy-proprietary-keys}}), a proprietary key in destination rule MUST contain at least one underscore character ("_"), which separates a vendor-specific namespace from the key name.
-For example, "processid_acme" could be a key used to apply rules only to traffic of a specific process identifier as defined by vendor acme.
+For example, "acme_processid" could be a key used to apply rules only to traffic of a specific process identifier as defined by vendor acme.

 Clients that encounter a proprietary key they do not recognise MUST ignore the entire destination rule in which the